kyhau/aws-tools/EKS/README.md

 - [EKS persistent storage](https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/)
     - [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) - AWS EBS CSI Driver on Kubernetes
     - [aws-efs-csi-driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) - AWS EFS CSI Driver on Kubernetes
+- Kubectl Handler
+   - KubectlHandler cab be used to restrict calling `kubebtl` / `helm` commands within a VPC-hosted Lambda function.
+See https://docs.aws.amazon.com/cdk/api/v1/docs/aws-eks-readme.html
+     > The kubectl handler uses kubectl, helm and the aws CLI in order to interact with the cluster.
+These are bundled into AWS Lambda layers included in the @aws-cdk/lambda-layer-awscli and @aws-cdk/lambda-layer-kubectl modules.

 ---
 ## Kubernetes tools (non-AWS)